luomus/laji-api/diary.md

 * Remove "errors" wrapper in document validation responses.
 Should use an array instead.
 Reasons:
 	* Using the object notation, it would be impossible to target a property that has the name "errors"
 	* Unnecessary; adds to complexity.
+* Fix checklist bibliographicCitation (triplestore returns with dct: prefix, when it should be dc:)